ShawnMcCool/vagrant-chef/README.md

 ### Features Include

+- LAMP (PHP 5.4)
 - Git
-- LAMP (including PHP 5.4)
+- Composer
-- Sqlite
+- PHPUnit
+- automatic MySQL database creation
+- automatic apache vhost creation
+- other cookbooks and ready for love (ElasticSearch)
 # Installation

 These instructions are merely one way to use these tools.
 I'm presenting them because I feel that they're both reasonable and simple.